silgreen/sample-code-for-university/README.md

 <li>I want to improve my Version Control skills</li>
 </ol>

-During this course i have encoutered the functional Language ML and the logic one Prolog.
+During this course i have encountered the functional Language ML and the logic one Prolog.
-I will add soon snippets of code written in this languages.
+I will add soon snippets of code written in this two languages.

 You can find source files of examples and exercises with solutions and exaplanation in comments.
 I hope that will be usefull for anyone